New York Comic Con: A Beginner’s Guide

 • Wi-fi.
 It’s not great, but there is free wi-fi available during NYCC.

 • Coat Check.
 There is a coat and bag check across from the Starbucks on the lower level of the Crystal Palace (Level 2).
-Cost is $3 per item (2018 price).
+Cost is $7 per item (2024 price).
+There is also a coat check on Level 2 of the extension behind the elevator bank.
 You can not use anything with wheels (except regular-sized strollers and wheelchairs, of course) on the show floor without an ADA sticker.

 • ATM.
 There is a Chase ATM near the food court.
 I believe they also set up ATMs on the show floor but I am not positive.